 Alabama Power proposes to install a new continuous minimum flow generating unit at Harris Dam, adjacent to Unit 1 on the east side of the existing Harris Powerhouse.
 The unit would draw water from the Unit 1 penstock and discharge approximately 300 cubic feet per second (cfs) to the Tallapoosa River immediately downstream from the dam.
-Based on preliminary design, the unit would consist of a 2,500-kilowatt (kW) turbine with a generator rated at 3,600 kW.
-The capacity of the unit would be turbine-limited at 2,500 kW, and the authorized installed capacity of the project would increase by 2,500 kW (2.5 MW).
+Based on preliminary design, the unit would consist of a 2.5-megawatt (MW) turbine resulting in a total installed capacity of 145 MW.